Who is an HLAA Leader?

-HLAA has created logos for all state organizations and chapters and emailed them to the main contact person for HLAA at the state organization or chapter and the newsletter editor.
+HLAA has created logos for all state organizations and chapters that can be downloaded or emailed to the main contact person for HLAA at the state organization or chapter and the newsletter editor.
 To request a logo, please contact HLAA by email or phone at 301.657.2248.

 Creating an Identity and Professional Image